• Skip to primary navigation

 • Basswood – 1/16 in & Basswood – 1/32 in

 The Rotary blade cuts through most fabrics without having to bond them.
-Cut fabrics on the pink Cricut mat (you can read my post all about Cricut mats here!)
+Cut fabrics on the pink Cricut mat (read all about Cricut mats).

 Cricut Rotary Blade